-Canstar Blue’s 2020 oven review has seen Smeg, Miele, Electrolux, Westinghouse, Bosch, Fisher & Paykel and Chef, rated on cooking performance and reliability, functionality and features, ease of use, ease of cleaning, design and overall satisfaction.
+Canstar Blue’s 2021 oven review compares Miele, Smeg, Westinghouse, Bosch, Fisher & Paykel and Chef on cooking performance and reliability, functionality and features, ease of use, ease of cleaning, design, value for money and overall satisfaction.

 See our Ratings Methodology.